 At this stage, having fixed compatibility issues, you should have code which builds in Visual Studio.

-Now I would recommend porting all of your build code to use the dotnet build system.
-This is going to maximise the portability and future-proof your project, you’ll be able to run the builds on multiple platforms and are using the preferred standard tool (msbuild will essentially become legacy).
+build system.
+This is going to maximise the portability and future-proof your project, you’ll be able to run the builds on multiple platforms and are using the preferred standard tool (msbuild

 The way I like to structure things personally is have a set of scripts which you can run to build, test and package the code locally.
 You can then call these scripts from you CI tool of choice to automate things, but still keep the logic in your own code, rather than hidden away in a build system.